Contact

 • A process for monitoring and managing client budgets day-to-day with clear owners who are accountable for keeping client work within budget.

-• A system for hosting retrospective and post mortem meetings to review budgets that went over their original target.
-The goal is to identify a new process to be able to outline an accurate scope of work moving forward.
-This is the best way to avoid repeating mistakes.
+• A system for hosting retrospective and post-mortem meetings to review budgets that went over their original target.
+The goal is to identify modifications that need to be made to future scopes to avoid repeating the same mistakes again.

-Unmitigated overservicing is one of the top issues agencies of all sizes face and happens when the above processes are not in place.
+Unmitigated overservicing is a top issue agencies face and happens when the above processes are not in place.
 Agencies rarely realize what an impact overservicing has on their bottom line until the issues have been corrected and profit margins increase.

 Budget management is never perfect, but aiming for a 10% margin is generally a great place to start.
 More commonly, we see agencies overservicing at the rate of 30-50% and beyond.
-To put it into perspective, a 30% overservicing rate is the equivalent to working from mid-September to New Year’s Eve for free.
+To put it into perspective, an average 30% overservicing rate across the agency is the equivalent to working from mid-September to New Year’s Eve for free.
+If that's not a compelling reason to rein in overservicing, what is?!

 Client & Company Profit Margins

 When accurately managing the above numbers, profit margins quickly become a non-issue for agency teams.
-However, it is critical to have a clear understanding of target margins when it comes to client work.
+However, it is key to have a clear understanding of target delivery margins when it comes to client work.

 It’s common for agencies to target a profit margin on client work equal to what they want the company’s net profit to be.
 However, the margin on client work also needs to cover overhead and other expenses inside of the agency.